This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 3. Create a business plan

-Consider the business plan as the “big picture” strategy for your company.
-In physical form, it is a written document formally describing a business and can include these elements:
+Consider the business plan the “big picture” strategy for your company.
+This written document formally describes your business and should include these elements:

 - Executive summary